 From Jorge D Faccinetti, co-founder – Take the bull by the horns.
 This is an expression that most likely originated in the American West, where it was a common but dangerous practice to wrestle with steers.
-Controlling a steer is not the easiest of tasks but apparently, I am told, it is the easiest way to control it to bring it down.
+Controlling a steer is not the easiest of tasks but apparently, I am told, grabbing its horns is the easiest way to control it to bring it down.
 We use this expression to appropriately describe when one decides to approach, confront, or deal with a problem or difficult situation directly and with clear, confident action.
 So, taking the bull by the horns is a very appropriate description to describe what Risa Heidt is doing after her acromegaly diagnosis.

 I first met Risa when she connected with us through Pituitary World News.
 A few months later, we met in person at our recent patient conference in San Francisco.
 She shared her story, her challenges, and her thoughts and ideas.
 I was instantly impressed with her positive energy.

 I’m always amazed when I hear these diagnosis stories.
 When people get a tough diagnosis like acromegaly or any pituitary disease for that matter, it typically feels like an unexpected bucket of ice-cold water in your face.
 This is a condition that profoundly affects the way you live and requires a tremendous amount of adjusting.
 Still, people like Risa get on with life and quickly decide to make their diagnosis something positive.
 So today I wanted to share her plans.